 Authorization mechanism defined in clause 12.4 or 12.5 of TS 33.501 [3] is reused for authorizing services related to exposure of UE-related data to the OTT server.

-Editor’s note: Authorization part is FFS.
+NOTE: Authorization part is not addressed in the present document.

 TLS based mechanism defined in clause 12.3 of TS 33.501[3] is reused for protecting UE-related data transferred between the NEF and the OTT/AF servers handling UE-related data.

 6.10.3 Evaluation